The Portuguese big band Orquestra Jazz De Matisinhos (OJM) has played engagements and recorded albums with big names like Lee Konitz

 ' "Tomboy" start off wandering, mostly unaccompanied, but ultimately move into dangerous harmonic territory.
 The roles then switch, as the horn lines get bolder and the background settles into a grungy pulse.
 The quintet is not satisfied with the standard "intro-head-solo-head-outro" style of composition, constantly returning to the melody to "En Febrero," but adding more participants, between Fernandes' moments of manic breakdown.

 The duo soloing and unconventional melodic lines between Silva and saxophonist José Pedro Coelho make for the set's more refreshing moments.
 "Go" moves out of time in a sort of snaky chase between the two instruments, while on "Warmth," the trumpet and sax combo reaches into sputtering free improv and falls into an even more poignant duo dance.
 The triumphant, triadic "Wishful Thoughts" provides a clever twist on duo soloing, with Fernandes manipulating his delayed guitar into a duo with himself, even linking up with his echoed self in harmony.
 The disc is full of quietly charismatic solos, with Coelho creating well-constructed serpentine lines and Silva occupying a sometimes crystalline, sometimes blistery middle range that is always full of melody.

-Go; Devil's Dress; Warmth; En Febrero; Wishful Thoughts; Tomboy; Claudia; Anjo de Guarda.
+Go; Devil's Dress; Warmth; En Febrero; Wishful Thoughts; Tomboy; Claudia; Anjo Da Guarda.

-Susana Santos Silva: trumpet, flugelhorn; José Pedro Coelho: saxophone; André Fernandes: guitar; Demian Cabaud: bass; Marcos Cavaleiro: drums.
+Susana Santos Silva: trumpet, flugelhorn; Ze Pedro Coelho: tenor saxophone; Andre Fernandes: guitar; Demian Cabaud: bass; Marcos Cavaleiro: drums.